strainer/Fdrandom.js/readme.md

 `Math.random` on firefox is cryptographic but is slow.
-`Fdrandom.f48` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing george marsaglias old but substantial diehard test suite.
+`Fdrandom.f48` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial diehard test suite.
 It has yet to be tested by the most comprehensive means, but shows no issues so far.